Questrade vs Wealthsimple (2026): Which Saves You More?

 When is Norbert’s Gambit coming to Wealthsimple?

 Wealthsimple has announced that support for Norbert’s Gambit (a method to convert CAD to USD cheaply) is scheduled for release in early 2026.
+As of February 2026, the feature has not yet launched, and no specific release date has been confirmed.
 Until then, you must pay the 1.5% FX fee or subscribe to the USD accounts to avoid conversion fees on every trade.

 Do I pay ECN fees on Questrade ETF purchases?